Department of Psychology & Counseling

 This third practicum course will continue the skill development of students in the areas of indirect service delivery and systems-level interventions in the schools.
 Students will be placed in a school for one day per week throughout the semester and receive 120 practicum hours upon the successful completion of this course.
 The course is designed to produce organizational development skills, which will facilitate effective practice in working with instructional, administrative, and support staff to meet the academic, social, and behavioral needs of children in the schools.
 The course will focus on building skills in the assessment of systems-level issues, the development of interventions/programs based on assessments, and the evaluation of interventions/programs within the school setting.

-The student will develop skills in the supervision of psychological services to psychologists and other mental health professionals.
+The student will develop skills in the supervision of psychological services to psychologists and other mental health professionals with a specific emphasis on the supervision of counseling services.
 Various methods of supporting supervisees and providing effective administration of psychological services in school and other mental health settings will be explored.

 Advanced statistical topics such as RM-ANOVA, ANCOVA, MANOVA, MANCOVA, and advanced forms of regression will be discussed.
 Emphasis will be placed on the utility of each technique to analyze data in both research and applied venues using appropriate research designs.
 The ability to effectively use statistical software will also be reviewed.